Asia high-sulphur fuel oil market to take a breather in strong rally

 The fuel oil rally showed signs of stalling this week, with HSFO margins dipping from recent highs.

-The discount for front-month 380-centistoke (cst) HSFO crack to Dubai crude widened to $6.50 a barrel earlier on Thursday, from about $4 in end-May, LSEG's data showed.
+The discount for front-month 380-centistoke (cst) HSFO crack to Dubai crude widened to about $6.40 a barrel on Thursday, compared with about $4 in end-May, LSEG's data showed.

 Chinese demand for HSFO as a refining feedstock has also retreated due to the recent price strength, said traders and analysts.